Build and debug

 What happens if the schema field is blank?

-Whitespace-only schema input skips schema parsing and validation, then runs syntax-only validation on the data JSON.
+Whitespace-only schema input skips schema parsing and schema validation.
+The tool then runs a syntax-only validation pass on the data JSON so you can still validate JSON before the schema exists or before a teammate sends it over.

 Are remote $ref values supported?

-No. JSON Validator supports internal refs only, so remote $ref values are rejected before validation starts.
+No. JSON Validator supports internal references only, so remote `$ref` values are rejected before validation starts.
+That keeps the check deterministic, browser-friendly, and free from hidden network fetches.

 Does format invalidate data in v1?

-No. In this version, format behaves like an annotation and does not invalidate data or schema by itself.
+No. In this version, `format` behaves like an annotation rather than a hard validation rule, so it does not invalidate the data by itself.
+That keeps the current rule set simpler and more predictable.

 How are unknown schema keywords handled?